OfficeDev/office-scripts-docs/docs/testing/power-automate-troubleshooting.md

 Some relative reference APIs throw errors in Power Automate.
 Others have a default behavior that implies a user's state.
 When designing your scripts, be sure to use absolute references for worksheets and ranges.
 This makes your Power Automate flow consistent, even if worksheets are rearranged.

-### Script methods that fail when run Power Automate flows
+### Script methods that fail when run in Power Automate flows

 The following methods throw an error and fail when called from a script in a Power Automate flow.